-This one is for the history geeks.
-The remains of the trenches and weaponries at the foot of Cinque Torri (from Italian – Five Towers) remind us all of the atrocities of the First World War and the horrendous conditions the soldiers had to live in.
+This one is for the history buffs.
+The remains of the trenches at the foot of Cinque Torri (from the Italian – Five Towers) remind us of all of the atrocities of the First World War and the horrendous conditions the soldiers had to live in.

-The whole area can be reached via a cable car, but the hike is so easy and enjoyable you should just walk it.
+The whole area can be reached via a cable car, but the hike is so easy and enjoyable, that you should just walk it.

 The aptly named Cinque Torri means exactly what it is – The Five Towers.
-They serve as climber’s playground.
-On a sunny day you will be able to see plenty of climbers trying to scale one of the towers.
+They serve as climber’s playgrounds.
+On a sunny day, you will be able to see plenty of climbers trying to scale them.